perlwasm/talk-perlcic-2020/index.md

 Note:
 For Wasmtime, the good news is that the most common CPUs and platforms are supported.
 Intel and Arm 64 bit, Linux, macOS and Windows.
 Unfortunately if you are on 32 bit or on a less common operating system you are out of luck.
+At least for now.

 ---